InboxHealth/inbox-api-docs/README.md

 # Inbox Health Partner API

 This document is meant to accompany and provide a user-friendly overview of the full specifications of the Inbox Health Partner REST API, fully-documented at inboxhealth.com/api.
-Plea
+Reading and understand the data model and endpoints outlined by those full specifications is recommended.

 ## Introduction